Prevent this from happening

 Whether you have a newborn puppy or an aging dog struggling to stand, Canine Cuffs has a wide range of products to help your dog live a happy and full life.

 This simple yet effective device, also known as a hobble, will prevent your dog's hind legs from splaying (doing the splits) on slippery surfaces such as hard wood and tile floors.
 Flexible, adjustable bands placed just above the hock / tarsal joint will give your dog the power to stand on his/her own.

 If you've ever had to hobble your dog before using tape, save yourself the daily frustration of constantly retaping with a pair of Canine Cuffs.

 We offer 4 different versions - Original, Max, Max Plus and now Puppy.
 Each dog is different and so are their needs.
 We're confident we have a solution that will work for your dog.
 So, what are the differences between the versions?

 Original - the original design that started it all.
 Super soft, comfortable cotton bands that your dog probably won't even know are there, connected by an adjustable cord.
 Designed for dogs that need just a little extra assistance and are OK with some flexibility and give in the bands.
 Available in 3 sizes and 4 colors.
-And now if you order black bands, we ship with additional replacement bands at different sizes to help provide a better fit in that size range.
+If you order black bands, we ship with additional replacement bands at different sizes to help provide a better fit within that size range.